Build–operate–transfer: Alternatives to BOT

 A DBO(design-build-operate) contract is a project delivery model in which a single contractor is appointed to design and build a project and then to operate it for a period of time.

 The common form of such a contract is a PPP (public-private partnership), in which a public client (e.g., a government or public agency) enters into a contract with a private contractor to design, build, and then operate the project, while the client finances the project and retains ownership.

-DBFO stands for design-build-finance-operate, which also assigns the responsibility to the private organization to design, build, finance, and operate.
-Financing your competitive project may be easy when there is a high demand for a service right now, and investors will throw money at any project that claims the spoils, such as opening a new airport in a busy metropolis.
+DBFO stands for design-build-finance-operate, assigning a private organization the responsibility to design, build, finance, and operate a project.
+Financing is often easier for projects with high immediate demand, such as opening a new airport in a busy city.

 BLT stands for build-lease-transfer, in which the public sector partner leases the project from the contractor and also takes responsibility for its operation.

-ROT (renovate-operate-transfer) is a procurement method for infrastructure that already exists but is performing substandardly.
+ROT (renovate-operate-transfer) is a procurement method for infrastructure that already exists but is performing below standard.

-As you know, when essential services are no longer operating efficiently or effectively, repairs can be costly.
+when essential services are no longer operating efficiently or effectively, repairs can be costly.
 When an obsolete facility or amenity (any public service such as telephone lines, etc.) becomes outdated and requires expensive repairs, it can be financed through public-private partnerships between public entities and private contractors that are able to provide renovation services and operate the project management after the repairs have been completed.